Litauen/docs.bannerlordmodding.lt/3d/shields.md

 `recalculate_body` - every Taleworlds shield has false, perhaps there is a hidden function here.

-`item_usage` - “hand_shield” “shield” - There are two types of options for the tag, I am unsure of the difference.
-[VLND] Harwin: Round shields has "hand_shield" and others like heater shields has "shield" option maybe thats the difference.

 `weapon_length` - Each shield has a weapon_length, 'kite_shield_e' here for an example, has a length of 118.
 When measured in Blender, this number comes to roughly 125, a clear discrepancy.
 I cannot extract the physics mesh to measure, so perhaps this is the length of that.
 Or there is another purpose behind the length, and an easy way to calculate it.